The Coleman correspondence at the free fermion point: Estimates for free fermions with finite volume mass

 understood in the sense that for $g\in L^2(\Lambda_L)$, which we can write as $g=\sum_{n\in \Z}\sum_{k=1}^\infty g_{n,k}e_{n,k}$ (with convergence in $L^2(\Lambda_L)$ since $e_{n,k}$ form an orthonormal basis of $L^2(\Lambda_L)$), we have

 again with convergence in $L^2(\Lambda_L)$.

-In what follows, we will also need pointwise estimates for series expansions in terms of $e_{n,k}$.
-For this, we will need some bounds for $e_{n,k}$.
-We will also have use for another family of functions (which are also Laplacian eigenfunctions, but with different boundary conditions): for $n,k\geq 1$, we define
+Since the Dirac Green's function is related to derivatives of the Laplacian Green's function, our construction of the Dirac Green's function also involves another family of functions (which are also Laplacian eigenfunctions, but with different boundary conditions): for $n,k\geq 1$, we define

 The following lemma collects the properties of the $e_{n,k}$ and $f_{n,k}$ we need.
 The stated estimates are not all optimal, but sufficient for our purposes.
 We write $\nabla^p g$ for the vector of all combinations of $p$ derivatives of $g$ and $\|\nabla^p g\|_{L^\infty(K)}$ for the maximum of the $L^\infty(K)$ norm of all combinations of $p$ derivatives of $g$.